MatthiasSchinacher/SDCND_TrafficSignClassifier_P3/README.md

 Also included in the git- repository are various files needed to run the notebook, plus the original LICENSE and CODEOWNERS files.

+### IMPORTANT: DATASET!
+Since I could not upload "traffic-signs-data.zip" to the github repository, if you clone it locally, you have to put said ZIP- archive into the "dataset/" subdirectory and unzip it; otherwise the jupyter notebook won't work!

 ## Project README
 (original README from udacity from here on)